-- A. Gross lot area minimum: twenty thousand (20,000) square feet. - B. Qualifying parcels: For development projects with multiple parcels, such parcels must be contiguous and under single ownership or control to meet the gross lot area minimum.
-Adjacent right-of-way width and alleys will be considered as contributing to the contiguity of parcels.
+- A. Gross lot area minimum: twenty thousand (20,000) square feet. - B. Qualifying parcels: For development projects with multiple parcels, with exception to adjacent right-of-way width and alleys, such parcels must be contiguous and under single ownership or control to meet the gross lot area minimum.